QGEP/docs/fr/_sources/user-guide/digitizing/dataentry.txt

 There are basically two ways:

 * Data entry by constructing or digitizing in the QGEP GIS itself
-* Data entry in an external programm or software and then importing the position and/or technical data into QGEP e.g.:
+* Data entry in an external program or software and then importing the position and/or technical data into QGEP e.g.:

    * coordinates from manholes from measurement
    * position and/or technical data from another GIS or CAD system